 Climate change also means lower flows for longer periods in many of our rivers and watercourses.
 This, coupled with a growing population and new houses, means that the level of nutrients is too high, resulting in excessive growth of algae and consequent damage to the water environment.
-Because of this, Natural England are imposing tough new standards for the level of nutrients and requiring any new development to be nutrient-neutral.
-The new standards will affect almost half the Wessex Water region and will be the largest driver of our investment programme from 2025.
+Because of this, Government are proposing new standards.
+These prospective new standards could affect almost half the Wessex Water region and have the potential to be the largest driver of our investment programme from 2025.